 Framing Contractors Insurance Minnesota

-As a framing contractor in Minnesota, you work hard each day to build your small business.
-The protection provided by framing contractors’ insurance is a must, and that’s where we come in.
+Framing Contractors’ Insurance in Minnesota is essential.
+You work hard each day to build and protect your small business, and the protection provided by framing contractors’ insurance is a must.
+That’s where we come in.

 You create houses, garages, sheds, walls, commercial structures, and more.
 A single accident could put you in harm’s way.

-We quote multiple contractor insurance companies to find you the best rate and the proper coverage.
-Please provide your information once, let us shop for you.
+We quote multiple contractor insurance companies to find the best rate and coverage.
+Please provide your information once, and let us shop for you.

 Framers throughout Minnesota love, trust & use our services: Minneapolis, St. Paul, Mankato, Duluth, Coon Rapids, Rochester, Eagan, Burnsville, Wayzata, Minnetonka, Plymouth, and Brooklyn Park, to mention a few.

-We deliver low-cost (never cheap) framing contractor’s insurance fast and on budget.
-For Minnesota carpenter insurance, make us the first and your last call, 952-222-8073.
+We deliver low-cost (never cheap) framing contractor insurance fast and on budget.
+For Minnesota carpenter insurance, make us the first and last call at 952-222-8073.
 Or use our easy Get My Quote link; it’s just a click away.

 General Liability Insurance for Framers

-Framing contractor insurance is general liability insurance and is the core policy most Minnesota framers purchase.
-Often general liability is referred to as public liability insurance.
+Framing contractor insurance is general liability insurance, the core policy most Minnesota framers purchase.
+Often, general liability is referred to as public liability insurance.

 What does general liability insurance cover?
-General liability insurance covers bodily injury, property damage, libel, slander, and advertising injury claims & is crucial for your framing company.
+It covers bodily injury, property damage, libel, slander, and advertising injury claims, and is crucial for your framing company.

 Minnesota general liability insurance helps protect your premises, products, operations, and completed operations.

-Perhaps you have some specific requirements from an M.N. general contractor.
+Perhaps you have some specific requirements for an MN general contractor.
 Please email it to us.
 Doing this saves time and helps you quickly secure a certificate and the framing contract.

 My General Contractor is Looking for Proof of Insurance

-Many times a general contractor will be asking for a certificate of insurance so you can work and get paid.
-They are just looking for general liability insurance fifty percent of the time.
-Sometimes they are also looking for additional insured status or commercial auto insurance and workers compensation insurance.
+Often, a general contractor will ask for a certificate of insurance so you can work and get paid.
+Fifty percent of the time, they are just looking for general liability insurance.
+Sometimes, they also seek additional insured status, commercial auto insurance, or workers’ compensation insurance.

 Business Owners Policy (BOP) Framing Contractor Insurance in Minnesota

-Take a general liability insurance policy and mix in what many framing contractors need, like building coverage business personal property.
-If you qualify, a BOP is preferred as it has numerous built-in coverages that are not in a stand-alone general liability insurance policy.
+Take a general liability insurance policy and mix what many framing contractors need, like building coverage and business personal property.
+A BOP is preferred if you qualify, as it has numerous built-in coverages not found in a stand-alone general liability insurance policy.
 It also includes business interruption insurance.

-Contact Us for Quote – Framing Contractors Insurance Minnesota
+Contact Us for a Quote – Framing Contractors Insurance Minnesota

 Tell us about your business; we are listening.
 We are ready to discuss your Minnesota carpenter insurance needs.

-Let us shop multiple companies for you to find the coverage and price that meets your budget.
-We do this every day, and our professionals will take good care of you.
+Let us shop multiple companies so you can find coverage and prices that meet your budget.
+We do this daily, and our professionals will take good care of you.

-We are NOT a service center out of state, and we are a local independent insurance agency in Lakeville, MN.
+We are NOT an out-of-state service center.
+We are your local independent insurance agency in Lakeville, MN.
 When you call, you talk to the same agent each time; get to know us.

-Please do yourself a favor and call 952-222-8073 or use our online form.
-Request your framing contractors’ insurance quote now!
+Please do yourself a favor and call 952-222-8073 or use our online form to request your framing contractors’ insurance quote now!

 Frequently asked questions about framing insurance (FAQ)